 Zdeněk Záhora is a teacher, writer, musician, and game enthusiast.
 He teaches game design, critical game analysis as well as a methodology seminar on games and research at Masaryk University.
 You can come across him as a teacher at the Art and Management High School in Brno and at the Multimedia Art College in Jihlava.

-Jakub Bedecs, game developer and enthusiast, founder and CEO at Fineways Studios as well as one of the founding members of and creative director at Gamedev Area, an independent initiative supporting the video game industry in #brnoregion.
+Jakub Bedecs is a game developer and enthusiast, founder and CEO at Fineways Studios as well as one of the founding members of and creative director at Gamedev Area, an independent initiative supporting the video game industry in #brnoregion.